-Cover design by Gene Case & Stephen Kling/Avenging Angels; Illustrations by Igor Kopelnitsky
+Cover art by: Cover design by Gene Case & Stephen Kling/Avenging Angels; Illustrations by Igor Kopelnitsky

 To download pdf version

 Nick Clegg has taken the Liberal Democrats into government with the Tories, serving as deputy prime minister to David Cameron, a politician he has called "the con man of British politics."
 Where did it all go wrong?

 A celebrated US program designed to employ Iraqis is called a “sham” that fed the resistance.

 Hit hard by the recession, America's restaurant workers are fighting for a fair deal.